jsa4000/Observable-Distributed-System/kubernetes/deployments/spring-boot-microservices/README.md

 ### Verification

-Verify if microservices are currently running
+Verify if microservices are currently running (status)

 ```bash
 # Get all the common resources created from previous chart